frontierhq/go-utils/SUPPORT.md

 # Utils Support

 Thanks for trying out utils!
-We're setting up an IRC channel, but please raise a GitHub issue in the meantime if you've got any questions.
+We're setting up a Slack channel, but please raise a GitHub issue in the meantime if you've got any questions.